KazChe/modus-intelligent-api/BLOG.md

 - Then Wazeo executes resulting Wasm modules regardless of source language (github.com/tetratelabs/wazero)

 Wazero is one runtime to Wasm, like [WASI](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)
-> wazero is the only zero dependency WebAssembly runtime written in Go.
+> wazero is a WebAssembly runtime, written completely in Go.
+It has no platform dependencies, so can be used in any environment supported by Go.

 WASI is an excellent general purpose for Wasm and a formal spec for system-level interfaces for Wasm, but Wazero is  Wasm runtime for embedding Wasm execution within Go applications and Go ecosystem.
 However, I should emphasize that Wazero is a Wasm runtime and at the end of the day it provides execution context to Wasm modules whether they were compiled from Go or AssemblyScript.